 While Death Wish is unquestionably lurid and sensationalistic, the harshest criticism of the movie—that it glamorizes vigilantism—is not entirely justified.
 The first time Paul kills a crook, he rushes home and vomits.
 Furthermore, the crisp screenplay by Wendell Mayes tightens the noose around Paul from the moment he begins his crusade.
 On a deeper level, the vengeance mission alienates Paul from society, even though he gets a perverse new spring in his step once he takes matters into his own hands.

 That said, the depiction of criminals as interchangeable ciphers makes it impossible to take the movie completely seriously.
 In this movie’s vision of New York, the streets are crawling with subhuman monsters, mostly African-American, and only a gun-toting cowboy can make the city safe.
 Even more troubling is the implication that every petty criminal deserves to die.
 But that’s what’s interesting about Death Wish, above and beyond the fact that it’s an exciting thriller—the movie tackles big themes, albeit clumsily.
-(Added novelty stems from the presence of future stars Christopher Guest, Jeff Goldblum, and Denzel Washington in small roles, plus the kinetic funk/jazz score created by Herbie Hancock.)
+(Added novelty stems from the presence of future stars Christopher Guest and Jeff Goldblum in small roles, plus the kinetic funk/jazz score created by Herbie Hancock.)

 Death Wish was a major hit with lasting repercussions, vaulting Bronson to the A-list and triggering endless copycat movies.
 No official sequel appeared until 1982, but Death Wish II is putrid and the subsequent three pictures in the series are even worse, so everything worthwhile about Death Wish resides in the first movie.